 He explains that he wears pink every day except Monday, when he wears blue, because it’s Blue Monday, of course, what else J

 Nearing Paddington, the man in pink gets up and walks down the aisle.
 I get up and follow him, standing just behind him.
 Throughout the journey, he is busy, always moving, can’t sit still, he wants to talk, but with our being British, it is not the done thing on the train in the morning, or in fact at any time.
 I have pretty much changed my opinion of him since he first got on and I am convinced he is not who I was earlier judging him to be.

-So I say to him, “You have so much energy, you can’t seem to sit still.” (not in a critical way, but said as more of an observation) He said he does have a lot of pent up energy, and then tells me it is 9 years, 7 month, 5 hours and 20 minutes since his last drink!
-I express my admiration for what he has achieved, and ask if he work in the creative field, to which he replies, “Sort of”.
+So I say to him, “You have so much energy, you can’t seem to sit still.” (not in a critical way, but said as more of an observation) He said he does have a lot of pent-up energy, and then tells me it is 9 years, 7 months, 5 hours and 20 minutes since his last drink!
+I express my admiration for what he has achieved, and ask if he works in the creative field, to which he replies, “Sort of”.
 So I offer, “Maybe music?”, to which he replies that he is.
-Turns out that I am talking to Mark Jones, who started his career as a reasonable successful musician, and was founder of record label www.wallofsound.net which comes up 8 years next year.
+Turns out that I am talking to Mark Jones, who started his career as a reasonable successful musician, and was the founder of record label www.wallofsound.net which comes up 8 years next year.
 Mark also created BBC Radio 6’s programme Back to the Phuture in 2009 www.backtothephuture.net

 We continue to chat down the platform and end up talking all the way to Charing Cross, where we exchange cards (which after looking at mine he decides to colour my blue shirt in the picture, pink!) and parted company.
 What a really nice guy.